-What was the significance of the promise that he would join his fathers in peace?
+What was the significance of the promise that Avraham "would join his forefathers in peace"?

-Rashi: Hashem was telling him that he would live a peaceful life and that he would not suffer any of the travails which He had said earlier his children would suffer.
+Rashi: Hashem was telling him that he would live a peaceful life, and that he would not suffer any of the travails which He had said earlier his children would suffer.
 1

 Seeing as Terach was an idolater, how could Hashem promise Avraham that he would join him after he died?

-And what was the significance of "the good old age" that He referred to?
+What was the significance of "the good old age" that Hashem refers to?

-Rashi: This was an assurance a. that Yishmael would Teshuvah in his lifetime and b. that Esav would not sin publicly as long as he (Avraham) was alive.
-Indeed, Avraham died five years before his time, so that he should not see that happen, and Esav sinned on the day that his grandfather died.
+Rashi: This was an assurance, a. that Yishmael would Teshuvah in his lifetime; and b. that Esav would not sin publicly as long as he (Avraham) was alive.
+Indeed, Avraham died five years before his time, so that he should not see that happen, and Eisav sinned on the day that his grandfather died.